IndigoUnited/spoonjs-www/doc/Guide/sample_application.md

     //..
     'css!./assets/css/app.css',
     'css!bootstrap/css/bootstrap.css'
-], function (View, $, Handlebars, tmpl) {
+], function (View, $, doT, tmpl) {
     //..
 });
 ```

 As explained above, the `ApplicationController` is already rendering a `HomeView`.
-If you open it in your favorite editor[2], you will see that its rendering a `Handlebars` template.
+If you open it in your favorite editor[2], you will see that its rendering a `doT` template.
 While this is the default template engine chosen for the scaffold process, you can change it to whatever you want.
 The `_template` property expects a function that outputs an HTML string or a DOM element.

 Lets change that template to have the initial repository input field and button.
 Replace `assets/tmpl/home.html`  with: